Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 How to Save Your Plant with Yellow Leaves (Step-by-Step)

-Step by step flowchart for diagnosing yellow leaves on houseplants
+Step-by-step flowchart for diagnosing yellow leaves on houseplants

 Feeling overwhelmed?
 Here’s my exact process for diagnosing any yellow leaf problem:

-8. Step 8: Be patient.
-Recovery takes 2-4 weeks.
+8. Be patient.
+Recovery takes 2–4 weeks.
 Don’t overcompensate!

 How to Prevent Yellow Leaves in the Future